8ivek/ya_pricing_table/README.txt

 4. Add/edit pricing table screen
 5. Select plugin template screen
 6. Custom style screen
-7. Pricing table listing page, where you can select the shortcode and copy to use it in pages or posts
+7. Pricing table listing page, where you can select the shortcode and copy it to use in pages or posts
 8. Add the shortcode in post or page and update/publish

 == Changelog ==

 = 3.0.0 =
-* Sorting of "price table features" was added
+* Sorting of "price table features" was added.
-* French language translation (fr_FR) was added
+* French language translation (fr_FR) was added.

 = 2.0.0 =
-* Price is further extended to currency (supporting all countries), price and price suffix.
+* Price is further extended to currency (supporting all countries), price, and price suffix.

 = 1.1.0 =
-* Added new template named Aanya
+* Added a new template named Aanya

 = 1.0.0 =
 * First version of YA Pricing Tables